SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 The lint stage can enforce common coding guidelines within a team.

+It provides several options for the use of linting tools.
-It supports the SAPUI5 best practices linter which operates on SAPUI5 components.
+It supports the SAPUI5 best practices linter which operates on SAPUI5 components, if present in the project.
 A component is identified by a `Component.js` file in the directory.

 By default, the pipeline does not fail based on lint findings.
-The following example shows how to enable thresholds for linting:
+The following example shows how to enable thresholds for linting, which are only applied in case of using the built-in SAPUI5 best practices linter:

 ```yaml
 lint: